Scandit/data-capture-documentation/docs/sdks/ios/barcode-capture/configure-barcode-symbologies.md

 ## Enforce Checksums

-Some symbologies have a mandatory checksum that will always be enforced while others only have optional checksums.
-Enforcing an optional checksum will reduce false positives as an additional check can be performed.
-When enabling a checksum you have to make sure that the data of your codes contains the calculated checksum otherwise the codes will be discarded as the checksum doesn’t match.
-All available checksums per symbology can be found in the documentation on symbology properties.
+Some symbologies have a mandatory checksum that always gets enforced while others only have optional [checksums](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/checksum.html#enum-scandit.datacapture.barcode.Checksum).Enforcing an optional checksum reduces false positives as an additional check can be performed.

+When enabling a checksum you have to make sure that the data of your codes contains the calculated checksum otherwise the codes get discarded as the checksum doesn’t match.
+All available checksums per symbology can be found in [symbology properties](/symbology-properties.md).

 You can enforce a specific checksum by setting it through [`SDCSymbologySettings.checksums`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/symbology-settings.html#property-scandit.datacapture.barcode.SymbologySettings.Checksums):